zhaoyuzhi/Deep-Convolutional-Network-Cascade-for-Facial-Point-Detection/README.md

 The dataset processing and network training works are put together in one program, because at the following two levels we should take training patches centered at positions `randomly shifted` from the ground truth position.
 So the two works writen in one program is easier for training, because the input region is random and we need not to save the randomly shifted pictures every training time.
 </br>
 So the inputs of networks are randomly shifted pictures.
 The size of the regions are defined: *21 with ±0.16, *22 with ±0.18, *31 with ±0.12, *32 with ±0.11.
 For networks at level 2 and level 3, the four boundary positions are relative to the predicted facial point position by level 1.
 The maximum shift in both horizontal and vertical directions is 0.05 at the second level, and 0.02 at the third level, where the distances are normalized with the face bounding box.
+Define `rx` as the rate of half the x-direction's length of the input patch and the `ry` as the rate of half the y-direction's length of the input patch.
+You can see the implemention details in my programs.
 </br>
-For each image, I set 10 randomly shifted numbers so the overall number of images is 100000.
+For each image, I set 20 randomly shifted numbers (for i in range(10)) so the overall number of images is 100000.
 </br>
 As for outputs, for single network like LE21, they are `the shifted x/y coordinates of key points (LE)`.
 The definition of the randomly shifted numbers are `rx` and `ry` in the programs.
 And I put the relative coordinates of level 2 bounding box as the outputs: (1-rx)/2 and (1-ry)/2.
 </br>